EddieJ03/cse15l-lab-reports/lab-report-5-week-10.md

 If `openParen` is not `nextCloseBracket + 1` then move `currentIndex` to `openParen + 1` and call `continue`.
 This is because the link is invalid so move `currenIndex` forward and search from there.

 ## Second Test (File 577.md)

-To find this difference I used the `diff` command on the two `results.txt` files generated from separate running of the bash `for` loop for my `MarkdownParse.java` implementation and the one in the other repository.

 Here is my implementation output: <img src="./images/mymarkdown577.png" alt="mysnippet1" width="1500px"/>